HighPoint/opencv-object-detection-on-aws-lambda/README.md

 &nbsp;

 2) Navigate to S3.
 You should see a bucket named "opencv-demo-xxxxxxxx", where "xxxxxxxx" is the unique stack identifier from CloudFormation.
 Open this bucket.
 You will see an "index.html" file.
 Open this file.
+This webpage will appear:

 ![OpenCV Object Detection Screen Shot](read-me-images/OpenCVScreenShot.png?raw=true)

 &nbsp;

+If you select

 7) Congratulations!
-The Aerolite Step Function will start executing the PowerShell commands in the S3 file.
 It's that easy.

 &nbsp;